wamta26/WAMTA26.github.io/venue.md

 <div class="text-info">Travel by air</div>

 Knoxville is easily accessible via the [McGhee Tyson Airport](https://www.flyknoxville.com/), aka.
-TYS, with non-stop service from national gateways such as Atlanta, Dallas, New York, Chicago, Phoenix and Houston provided by Delta, United, American, and US Airways.
+TYS, with non-stop service from national gateways such as Atlanta, Detroit, Washington DC, New York, Chicago, and Charlotte provided by Delta, United, and American.

-Travel to and from the airport to downtown taxes about 20 minutes.
+Travel to and from the airport to downtown takes about 20 minutes.
 There is no shuttle, but Uber/Lyft or [local taxis](https://www.flyknoxville.com/ground-transportation/#tbTaxis) can provide this service.

 </div>